sagebind/isahc/README.md

 - Support for protocols other than HTTP.
 - Alternative engines besides libcurl.
 Other projects are better suited for this.

+## When would you *not* use Isahc?

+Not every library is perfect for every use-case.
+While Isahc strives to be a full-featured and general-purpose HTTP client that should work well for many projects, there are a few scenarios that Isahc is not well suited for:

+- **Tiny binaries**: If you are creating an application where tiny binary size is a key priority, you might find Isahc to be too large for you.
+While Isahc's dependencies are carefully curated and a number of features can be disabled, Isahc's core feature set includes things like async which does have some file size overhead.
+You might find something like [ureq] more suitable.
+- **WebAssembly support**: If your project needs to be able to be compiled to WebAssembly, then Isahc will probably not work for you.
+Instead you might like an HTTP client that supports multiple backends such as [Surf].
+- **Rustls support**: We hope to support [rustls] as a TLS backend someday, it is not currently supported directly.
+If for some reason rustls is a hard requirement for you, you'll need to use a different HTTP client for now.

 ## License

 This project's source code and documentation are licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.